We know it may be hard to entertain and homeschool your children, so we have put together a list of fun and engaging resources that you can use!

 Story Bees uses quality children’s books as a stimulus for imaginative, creative and sensory play for young children.
-They are now running live sessions on their Facebook page on Mondays at 10.30am.
+They ran live sessions, which you can find on their Facebook page.
 Expect a story followed by lots of ideas for creative activities that you can try in your own home.

 Storyline Online is a platform where celebrated actors and celebrities read children’s books alongside creatively produced illustrations.
 Each story and video is also accompanied by a supplemental teachers guide developed by an educator that you can use to improve your children’s comprehension, verbal and written skills from home.
 Readers include Oprah Winfrey, Kristen Bell, Chris Pine and David Harbour.

 Tom Palmer Resources